genai-impact/ecologits/docs/methodology/proprietary_models.md

 # About proprietary models

-EcoLogits has been designed from the ground up to assess the environmental footprint of generative AI models at the inference phase, including open and proprietary models.
-You can learn by reading our methodology that all our work is based on open science, open data and open models.
-This is mandatory to make sure that we can have a transparent and reproducible methodology to evaluate environmental impacts.
+EcoLogits is designed to assess the environmental footprint of generative AI models, including both **open and proprietary models**, during the inference phase.
+Our methodology is based on **open science, data and models** to ensure **transparency** and **reproducibility**.
+However, evaluating proprietary models hosted by private AI providers **presents unique challenges due to limited access to their technical details**.

-Transparency and reproducibility are crucial to ensure that users of EcoLogits can meaningfully use our tool with confidence and be aware of the limitations of these approach.
-One major limitation is about the impact assessment for proprietary models released and hosted by private AI providers.
-Below, we explain what is our approach to model the environmental impacts of proprietary models and sources of inaccuracies that comes along.
+This page explains our approach to modeling the environmental impacts of proprietary models and the **potential sources of inaccuracy**.
+We'll describe our methods for estimating model architectures and provide examples of how we make these estimations.
+Understanding these assumptions is **crucial** for users to interpret our results accurately and use EcoLogits with confidence.

 ## Extrapolation from open models